sirjmann92/nicotineplus-proper/README.md

 *   If you don't use a VPN container, don't use the --net command line below, instead use the "-p 6565:6565" line.
 *   If you do use a separate VPN client container, you should configure the VPN to make port 6565, or your custom port, available.
-*   The 'WEB_UI_PORT' is optional for customer ports, and should match the port (-p) environment variable or VPN
+*   The 'WEB_UI_PORT' is optional for custom ports, and should match the port (-p) environment variable or VPN

         docker run -d --name=nicotine
         //--net=container:YourVPNClientContainerName